seinecle/mk99/docs/generated-html/subdir/localisation_temp_pdf.md

 "Select all streets in the Municipality of NYC where at least 2 of my friends are walking right now."

-//ST: !
 image::topojson.png[align="center", title="GeoJSon and TopoJSon are derivations of the json formats for geospatial data"] {nbsp} +

 GeoJSon and TopoJSon: 2 data formats to represent geometric and geographic data developed for Javascript applications – and beyond.

 == 4.
-Two friends for localization: personalization and real-time
-//ST: 4.
-Two friends for localization: personalization and real-time

-//ST: !
-Knowing the person, its location, at a precise time unlocks meaningful push notifications
+Two friends for localization: personalization and real-time Knowing the person, its location, at a precise time unlocks meaningful push notifications

 //ST: !